Modern paganism: 19th and 20th centuries

+Western Europe and North America

 Heathen organization "Germanic Faith Community" (Germanische Glaubens-Gemeinschaft, GGG), founded by the artist and poet Ludwig Fahrenkrog, a representative of the Völkisch movement.
 Brochure, circa 1920.

 In Germany in the late 19th and early 20th centuries, the Völkisch movement, characterized by a racist antisemitic ideology of radical ethnic nationalism of the dominant population, spread.
 The central elements of the worldview were racism and elitism.
 The movement included a religious modern pagan component.
 The ideology developed out of German nationalist romanticism.
 Nazism is considered one of the movements within the völkisch or as strongly influenced by the völkisch.
 Völkisch consisted of many religiopolitical groups whose leaders and followers were closely associated with each other and the developing Nazi Party.
 This ideology significantly impacted various aspects of German culture at the turn of the 19th and 20th centuries.

 Liberalism and rationalism, which demystified the time-honored order that accepted authorities and prejudices, also caused an adverse reaction from supporters of the völkisch movement.
 A negative attitude towards modernity characterizes the writings of German nationalist "prophets" such as Paul Delagardie, Julius Lang, and Arthur Moeller van den Bruck.
 The movement combined a sentimental patriotic interest in German folklore and local history with anti-urban, back-to-the-earth populism.
 To overcome what they considered the ailment of scientific and rationalistic modernity, the authors of völkisch found a spiritual solution in the essence of the "people," perceived as genuine, intuitive, even "primitive," in the sense of the location of the "people" on the level with the original (primordial) cosmic order.

 Völkisch thinkers tended to idealize the myth of the "original nation", which they believed could still be found in rural Germany, a form of "primitive democracy freely subject to its natural elite".
 The idea of the "people" (Volk) was subsequently transformed into the idea of "racial essence", and Völkisch thinkers understood this term as a life-giving and quasi-eternal essence and not as a sociological category, in the same way as they considered "Nature".